servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	wheat and tares coexist until harvest,
 	•	truth and deception coexist until separation, so Philadelphia and Laodicea stand side by side at the close of the age.
-Laodicea represents the shadow beside Philadelphia’s light:
+Laodicea represents the shadow behind Philadelphia’s light:
 	•	the light of the gospel still shines,
 	•	but many who hear remain undecided,
 	•	the final separation is at hand.